Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 The word sounds advanced.
 The devices look futuristic.
 The claims can get enormous.
 And most people have no clear idea what “terahertz” actually means.

-This guide explains terahertz therapy devices in plain English, including terahertz frequency, non-ionizing radiation, device safety, consumer wellness claims, evidence limits, and why “non-ionizing” does not automatically mean “risk-free.”
+This guide explains terahertz therapy devices in plain English, including terahertz frequency, non-ionizing radiation, device safety, consumer wellness claims, heat and exposure variables, evidence limits, specification transparency, and why “non-ionizing” does not automatically mean “risk-free.”

 Important: This page is educational.
-It is not medical advice, diagnosis, treatment guidance, disease-prevention guidance, radiation-safety clearance, or proof that any terahertz device prevents, treats, cures, or diagnoses any disease.
-If you have a medical condition, implanted device, pregnancy, cancer history, seizure history, skin sensitivity, eye concern, or complex health situation, ask a qualified healthcare professional before using a terahertz wellness device.
+It is not medical advice, diagnosis, treatment guidance, disease-prevention guidance, radiation-safety clearance, exposure guidance, or proof that any terahertz device prevents, treats, cures, repairs, detoxifies, or diagnoses any disease.
+If you have a medical condition, implanted device, pregnancy, cancer history, seizure history, skin sensitivity, eye concern, neuropathy, reduced heat sensation, or complex health situation, ask a qualified healthcare professional before using a terahertz wellness device.

 Open Data Safety Reference